miwamoto/w205-final-project-1/README.md

 The data.gov sources are tracked by their metadata identifiers.
 The first time running this command will download all data, and store their metadata in the table `metatable` in the `pittsburgh` database.
 Each subsequent time the batch layer is run, the new metadata is compared against the metadata stored in `metatable` to see if new data is available.
 If so, it will pull the new data, and ensure there are no duplicates in the table.
 If the metadata matches what was previously downloaded, that dataset will not be downloaded again.

 When possible, separate files from a given dataset are combined into one table (and all duplicates are discarded).
 If the data are not compatible, they are stored in separate tables.
+Data are *NOT* type checked upon download.
+All data are stored in the initial table as TEXT values only.

 Run this command to download all data for the analysis:
 ```bash